Mohammedvaraliya/MohammedVaraliya/README.md

 ---

-## 🎯 Projects Highlights

-- **AI-Amplify-Hackathon**: Developed solutions for various problem statements during the hackathon.
-- **Data-Structures-and-Algorithms**: A collection of implementations in Python covering various data structures and algorithms.
-- **GoogSoft-ReactApp**: A web application mimicking Google Search functionalities built with ReactJS.
-- **AutomaPy**: A package implementing concepts from automata theory, including DFA, NDFA, and Turing machines.

----

 ## 📚 Research & Publications

 I am actively engaged in research at the intersection of **Artificial Intelligence** and **Higher Education**, focusing on enhancing educational systems through advanced AI technologies.